Dynamic Routing Guide

 The primary job of the DRO is to connect TRDs together.
 In the above diagram, messages for topic "XYZ" published by SRC1 are received by RCV1, RCV2, and RCV3.

 Let's consider RCV3.
 There are two possible paths to get from SRC to RCV3: transiting through TRD 98 and transiting through TRD 99.
 If this were a normal (not hotlinked) DRO deployment, UM would determine which path has the lowest cost and would route all messages through that path, not using the other path at all.
 With the hotlinks feature enabled, both DRO 1A and DRO 1B will create proxy receivers for topic XYZ and both will forward every message across the corresponding transit TRD to the destination.
-Once in the destination TRD 3, both copies of each message is received by the subscribing application RCV3, and UM will deliver the first one that arrives and discard the second.
+Once in the destination TRD 3, both copies of each message are received by the subscribing application RCV3, and UM will deliver the first one that arrives and discard the second.

 To enable the hotlinks feature, you must: